Instrument Making Course FAQs

 What can I expect from the course?
 What will I get out of it?

-The instructors John Vergara and Tony Velez have many years experience making and repairing stringed instruments.
+Your instructors, John Vergara and Tony Velez, have many decades of experience making and repairing stringed instruments.
 With a passion for teaching, they will make an instrument with you from beginning to end.
-Depending on your ability level and experience you will be tasked with various aspects of luthiery with guided instruction.
-You reap the benefits of years of professional experience and mentorship saving you years of trial and error.
-You will also have access to tools, materials, and equipment that most people do not have.
+Depending on your aptitude and experience in workshops you will be tasked with various aspects of the instrument making process with guided instruction every step of the way from your instructors.
+You will reap the benefits of years of professional experience and mentorship, saving you years of trial and error as you learn exactly how an instrument is built with your own hands.
+You will have access to all tools, materials, and equipment you will need at our shop in North Carolina.

 Do I keep the instrument after the course is over?

-If I’m coming from far away, where will I stay?
+If I’m traveling from far away for the course, where will I stay?

 How will I get to the shop every day?